WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 ## My project is complex and ambiguous - what can I do to deal with this?

+All of the projects are complex and ambiguous.

 This is [an explanation on how to deal with a complex and ambiguous project](complex-projects).

+## What is the overall structure of the internship going to look like?

+To understand how the overall process of the project will be

+1. Improve understanding at high level from wiki to help student interns be independent
+2. Improve understanding at technical level from Sharepoint / Onboarding page on wiki
+3. Write up a presentation to say what you think you should do on the project.
+This helps student interns become independent
+4. Start improving on the project by working independently
+5. Do a final presentation to explain how you improved the project, along with updated documentation on wiki/Sharepoint

+## You ask us to be as independent as possible.
+How can we do that?

+Rules of thumb for being independent:
+- If you don't know why at a high level, you won't be independent.
+Always take the time to understand high level, so that you can anticipate the client
+- The idea is that you can guess what the client (me) is going to say before I say it
+- And the idea is to ask a question, knowing what the client is going to say, this allows you to test your understanding of the problem
+- If you ask a question, and they say something different, then you need to ask why

 ## What courses in Workday do I need to complete?